napatech/dpdk/ntacc_readme.md

 }
 ```

-## Filter creation example - Multiple 5tuple filter (IPv4 addresses and TCP ports) <a name="examples2"></a>
+## Filter Creation Example - Multiple 5-tuple Filter (IPv4 Addresses and TCP Ports) <a name="examples2"></a>
-The following example shows how it is possible to create a 5tuple filter matching on a large number of IPv4 addresses and TCP ports.
+The following example shows how it is possible to create a 5-tuple filter matching on a large number of IPv4 addresses and TCP ports.

 The commands used in the loop to program the IP addresses and tcp ports must be the same for all addresses and ports.
 The only things that must be changed are the values for IP addresses and tcp ports.